-05 Sep Sephora by Daniel Green
+05 Sep Sephora, By Daniel Green

 “Wow.
 Look at that.
 I need that.
 That is so pretty,” Scarlett says, pointing at a billboard in the distance entitled “Sephora Collection: Colourful Eyeshadow.”
 A half-open circular case of eyeshadow is showcased.
 Its black border surrounds a clear circular window, encapsulating some sort of shimmery, silver substance.
 “Colourful, pailleté, glitter” is written around the top half of the border and the bottom half reads: “S E P H O R A.” Beside it, there’s a set of green eyes staring seductively into the distance, decorated by the glistening silver substance that Scarlett desires.